Call Us

 Primary

 The service that someone first encounters when they come into a healthcare system is known as primary care.
 Most people will be very familiar with primary care, as the most common example of this is your GP, local practice or walk-in centre.
-The primary objective here is to provide immediate, effective care for the injury or illness of the individual.
+The primary objective here is to provide immediate, effective care for the person's injury or illness.

 In addiction recovery, primary care will usually refer to a rehab programme or some other form of residential addiction treatment.
 Within this treatment level, you’ll work on the practical side of recovery and address the root causes of your addiction.
 By the end of treatment, you’ll have regained your confidence and independence without the need to use the harmful substances you’d become addicted to.